 Imogen joined Theatre Royal Plymouth as a trustee in February 2020 and is thrilled that she is able to continue her involvement with the work of this extraordinary and important organisation, whose impact reaches far beyond Plymouth and the South West playing a hugely important part in the cultural and creative ecology.

-Previously, James assisted on the producing of the Watch This Space Festival and Platforms programme at the National Theatre, worked in the Director’s Office at Battersea Arts Centre, and spent three years supporting the Southwark Community Projects team at Shakespeare’s Globe.
+Previously, James was Director & Chief Executive at Shoreditch Town Hall, and held producing and administration roles at the National Theatre, Battersea Arts Centre and Shakespeare’s Globe.
 He regularly undertakes guest lectures in producing and arts management at the likes of Royal Central School of Speech & Drama and Royal Holloway, University of London.
+He also sits on the Advisory Board of Theatre Re.

 James was thrilled to join Theatre Royal Plymouth as a Trustee in July 2017.
 As someone born and raised in Devon, James is incredibly passionate about the theatre’s staggering breadth of work and is proud to play a very small part in an organisation that so evidently has an impact on communities across Plymouth, the region, and beyond.